 The BMW dealers are able to see components that would otherwise remain hidden under the chassis.
 The training provides a detailed picture of every component and how it works – from a virtual 360-degree view right down to each individual screw.
 To see the running gear and powertrain, participants can use the HTC VIVE glasses to remove the chassis and body shell from the BMW 5 Series model.
 This allows them to form a good understanding of how the rear axle is structured and how the components work together when the vehicle is in operation.
 The participants also have the option of virtually taking the engine out of the vehicle to examine it.

 preparing sales staff through virtual training

-We developed the content and learning strategy for this training program itself.
+rpc developed the content and learning strategy for this training program itself.
 From our perspective, it is important that we use new methods to prepare sales staff in the best possible way of selling these vehicles.
-The training content is conveyed more effectively by virtual means than by using PowerPoint slides.
+The customer-centric training content is conveyed more effectively by virtual means than by using PowerPoint slides.
 In place of a handout, our finishing touch for the training program is an app allowing participants to refer back to the training program and its content at all times.
 This training provides a perfect customer experience for the dealers and their end customers.